6/16 磐田戦 MATCH PREVIEW & INTERVIEW<br />

 "In situations like that, it often becomes offside.
 The assistant referee raised the flag, so I thought it must be offside and went back."

-Ryotaro ARAKI's right corner kick was deflected and Takahiro KO connected with a header, but KIMOTO's position was called offside.
-However, with the support of VAR, the goal was awarded.
-This was Tokyo's first goal in 6 league matches.
+Ryotaro ARAKI's right corner kick was deflected, and Takahiro KO headed it forward, but the position of Kimoto, who remained in the front line, was ruled offside.
+However, with the support of VAR, the goal was confirmed.
+This was the first opening goal for Tokyo in six league matches.

 "A circle of joy was formed around the hero who blushed and laughed, saying, "I was embarrassed because there was a time difference," as the players returned to their own territory."